jath03/openrgb-python/docs/pages/usage.rst

 Using Profiles
 --------------
 Once you have set your RGB exactly how you like it, you probably want to save the state into a profile.
-With OpenRGB-Python, this is pretty simple.
 This function will save the current state of you lights to a profile.

 .. code-block:: python